Rooster-Warrior/analyzing-customer-churn/README.md

 The py files and the notebook will automatically pull the data, and create a csv file with all the data for easier access.
 All of the functions used in the report can be found in the relevant py files in this repo.

+### To create a new CSV report with new data:

+* Use the `create_csv_report_new_data` function in the model.py file.
+The function will use the credentials in the env.py file to pull the new data from the SQL database, and create a local CSV file.
+    * The function will then prepare the data for modeling by filling missing values, dropping unwanted columns, scaling the numerical features, and encoding the categorical features.
+The model will be run, using the same hyperparameters as used on the report, and store the desired featuers in a CSV file.

 ## Further Improvements
+* Additional information, in the form of a binary column, on whether the customer churn because they were relocating, or because they had a negative product or customer experience.
+If we can remove these outliers, we can then make the model far more accurate at predicting customers that will churn based on price.

 ## Data dictionary: